ikheetbas/Verhalen/README.md

 libraries and postgres database) are included in the Docker images.
 Only debugging and accessing the database is harder.

-This README only shows the Docker version.
+This README shows how to install the Docker version.

 ### Installation in Docker on your desktop
 Global steps (to be refined later)